(844) 366-8800 info@oasismed.com

 What to Expect at the First Visit

 When you see a chiropractor for the first time, he/she will take a medical history and perform an assessment of your general health.
 During the physical examination, the chiropractor will look at your posture, shoulder and hip alignment and test your muscle strength.
-If you have imaging (X-rays, MRIs, or CAT scans), please bring the reports.
+If you have imaging (X-rays, MRIs, or CAT scans), it can be helpful to bring those reports.

-During the first and subsequent visit, you will be face down on a padded chiropractic table for your adjustments.
-As your chiropractor realigns your spine or joints you might hear popping and cracking sounds, like those heard when you crack your fingers.
+During your visits, you will be face down on a padded chiropractic table for your adjustments.
+As your chiropractor realigns your spine or joints, you might hear popping and cracking sounds (like those heard when you crack your fingers).

 How Will I Feel After the Procedure?

-Like any medical procedure you can have an adverse reaction.
+As with any medical procedure, you can have an adverse reaction.
 Though rare, some patients have reported pinched nerves and herniated discs.

 What do I do If I Don't Get Pain Relief?